drewfulton/Deckbot/README.md

   - Creates a CLI input for user to select a company from a list and sends Company object to Presenter for processing.
 - presenters.py
   - Takes Company object from view, pulls data for that company from Model, and generates a powerpoint presentation using python-pptx.
+- config.ini
+  - Config.ini must be created by end user using config-template.ini as an example.
+A valid login for Databook must be used.
+This is done to prevent exposure of user credentials on github.

 ## Dependencies
 - requests